Sage's Sanctum

 Duelist Class

 Iron sharpens iron.
-You’ve honed your skills by testing them against others in high stakes duels.
+You’ve honed your skills by testing them against others in high-stakes duels.
 You long for a worthy opponent.

 Starts with: